Chapter I - The Old Testament Law

 6. You have heard that it was said, 'an eye for an eye, and a tooth for a tooth'.
 But I say to you ...
 (Matthew 5:38)

-At first glance these verses sound like Jesus and His Father were NOT in perfect harmony in spite of Him telling the Jews that He and His Father were one (John 10:30), and He did not seek His own will but the will of the Father who sent Him (John 5:30).
 However, anyone who pays careful attention to His words will realize that Jesus was not opposing or contradicting any of God's laws.
 What He was setting Himself up against was the false interpretations, erroneous understanding, and additions to the law that were all prevalent in His time.

 The Beatitudes

-Remember that Matthew 5 starts with the Beatitudes, which has Jesus saying things like the merciful will receive mercy and the pure in heart will see God.
+Matthew 5 begins with the Beatitudes, which has Jesus saying things like the merciful will receive mercy and the pure in heart will see God.
 However since it is hardly likely that only the pure in heart will see God, only the gentle will inherit the earth, and only the poor in spirit will gain heaven, it is reasonable to conclude that Jesus was teaching that His followers should manifest all these character traits - the many blessings promised are different aspects of God's blessings in the coming kingdom.

 However, these blessings were a direct reversal of the value system of the Pharisees.

-When Jesus said, "Blessed are the poor in spirit", He was challenging (and warning) the arrogant religious leaders who loved the place of honor at banquets and the chief seats in the synagogues, and respectful greetings in the market places, and being called Rabbi by men.
+When Jesus said, "Blessed are the poor in spirit", He was challenging (and warning) the arrogant religious leaders who loved the place of honor at banquets and the chief seats in the synagogues, respectful greetings in the market places, and being called Rabbi by men.
 (Matthew 23: 6-7)

-When He said, "Blessed are those who mourn", one tends to think He was describing heartfelt repentance and remorse over sin (See 2 Corinthians 7:10).
-The mournful tax collector who humbly bowed his head in the Temple, beat his breast, and cried out for God's mercy was justified, while the Pharisee praying in the Temple at the same time, who said...
-"God, I thank You that I am not like other people: swindlers, unjust, adulterers, or even like this tax collector" was not.
-Apparently the scribes and Pharisees didn't mourn over sin, since in their minds they were already righteous - an attitude Jesus said would be humbled.
-See Repentance - The Missing Message
+When He said, "Blessed are those who mourn" He was describing heartfelt repentance and remorse over sin.
+The tax collector who humbly bowed his head in the Temple and cried out for God's mercy was justified.
+The Pharisee in the Temple at the same time prayed "God, I thank You that I am not like other people: swindlers, unjust, adulterers, or even like this tax collector" was not.

 All of which brings us to one final subject.
 What did Jesus mean when He said He came to fulfill the law?